 A kitchen remodel is the most popular renovation project in the Bay Area, and one of the most underestimated when it comes to debris.
-Most homeowners sizing the dumpster for a kitchen project pick too small a 10-yard for what really needs a 20-yard and end up paying for a swap mid-project.
+Most homeowners picking a dumpster size for kitchen remodel work choose too small a 10-yard for what really needs a 20-yard and end up paying for a swap mid-project.
 The mismatch happens because kitchen remodel debris isn't dense (drywall, cabinets, flooring, tile backsplash) so it doesn't trigger the obvious "this is heavy" gut-check, but it's voluminous: cabinet boxes are bulky, flooring layers stack, and packaging from new appliances and cabinets adds another 2 to 3 cubic yards on its own.

 Kitchen Remodel Tiers and Debris Volume